cciot-team12/ilight-webapp/README.md

     kubectl describe svc ilightproj-service
     ```
     Use the `NodePort` value (e.g., `30462`) and the node IP to access the backend: `http://<node-ip>:<node-port>`.

 ---

-## Step 4: Postgres Database (Optional)

-If a Postgres database is required:

-1. Set up the database container using Docker Compose or Kubernetes.
-2. Update the backend code to include database connection strings.

----

-## Step 5: Hardware Integration

-Ensure the necessary hardware components (e.g., sensors) are connected to the Raspberry Pi.
-Configure the application to communicate with these devices.

----